toliner/YokaiDrone/README.md

-# YoukaiDrone
+# YokaiDrone
-YoukaiDrone is a discord bot framework, which can work standalone.
+YokaiDrone is a discord bot framework, which can work standalone.